QuantumWarp/tabletop-assistant/documentation/tasks.md

 - Fix snapping
 - Layout ordering
 - Pessimistic update values & layouts
-- Initial Value box should depend on the type
 - Cannot delete trigger
 - Editing trigger causes duplication
 - Actions a not found when they should trigger off an action in the same entity